MatthewCaseres/AWS-Notes/source/ELB.md

 Route based on the HTTP headers for each request.
 For more information, see HTTP header conditions.

 http-request-method
 Route based on the HTTP request method of each request.
 For more information, see HTTP request method conditions.
+Like GET, POST, etc.

 path-pattern
 Route based on path patterns in the request URLs.
 For more information, see Path conditions.